gravitum/meteor-popup-views/README.md

 `
-Meteor.popUp("templateName", data)
+Meteor.popUp("templateName", data, callback)
 `
 Template.templateName will be rendered into the dom with data as data context.
 If the template contains  bootstrap modal , it will be shown.
+Callback is optional.

 `